-I stopped hearing crashing through the bushes, and stood there a few more minutes just to be safe, looking all around for the buggers.
+The crashing through the bushes eventually stopped, and I stood there a few more minutes just to be safe, looking all around for the buggers.
 Finally, I thought they were really gone, so I went back to sleep… burying myself extra far into the swag.

-I woke up the next morning to the sun beating down… I was definitely not cold anymore.
+The next morning I woke up to the sun beating down… I was definitely not cold anymore.
 I peeled off all my spare layers and tried to get a bit more sleep, to no avail.
 My friend woke up too, and was extremely entertained to hear my crazy night’s stories.
-He had never heard of anything like that before.
+He had never heard of any crazy Australian bush stories like that before.

 After breakfast, we started getting ready to go on a walk.
 I went over by the swag to get my shoes, a pair of combat boots…. but they were’t there.
 I swore I had taken them off right on the tarp next to the swag.
 But, I am forgetful quite often, and we did have a few wines by the fire the night before, so I figured I must have just put them elsewhere.